 Central reporting makes Danube waterway administration 8x more efficient

-CEE RIVER INFORMATION SERVICE
+CEE RIVER INFORMATION SYSTEM

 We fixed border control bureaucracy with a centralized reporting system on the Danube.